crowdfavorite/wp-favemobile/README.txt

 There is extra processing associated with the file system and context checks that Carrington requires.
 Because of this, use of a caching plugin is recommended.

-## Misc.

-Thanks to Scott Allan Wallick and the excellent Sandbox theme for code and inspiration.